Hashaam101/GrillShack-Website/README.md

 ## Project Origin

-This website was initially cloned from Sun Tea's site {which is based on TableTurnerr's Stack Website}, but it is now the official website for Waikiki Chicken In Paradise.
+This website was initially cloned from Sun Tea's site {which is based on TableTurnerr's Stack Website}, but it is now the official website for Grill Shack.

-# Waikiki Chicken In Paradise Website
+# Grill Shack Website

-This site is now the official website for **Waikiki Chicken In Paradise**, a client of TableTurnerr.
+This site is now the official website for **Grill Shack**, a client of TableTurnerr.
 It is a modern, responsive web app built with Next.js and Tailwind CSS.

 ## Features & Sections